micronaut-projects/micronaut-gradle-plugin/README.md

 * `dockerfileNative` - Builds a Docker File for for GraalVM Native Image
 * `dockerBuildNative` - Builds a Native Docker Image using GraalVM Native Image
 * `nativeImage` - Builds a GraalVM Native Image
+* `testNativeImage` (since 1.1.0) - Builds a GraalVM Native Image, starts the native server and runs tests against the server
 * `dockerPush` - Pushes a Docker Image to configured container registry
 * `dockerPushNative` - Pushes a Docker Image built with GraalVM Native Image to configured container registry